Natural Image Stitching Using Depth Maps: Method

-Let $\mH_{\infty} = \mK'\mR\mK^{-1}$ and $\ve' = \mK'\vt$, we simplify Eq.~(\ref{depthproj}) as
+Let $\mathrm{H}_{\infty} = \mathrm{K}'\mathrm{R}\mathrm{K}^{-1}$ and $\mathbf{e}' = \mathrm{K}'\mathbf{t}$, we simplify Eq.~(\ref{depthproj}) as

-In fact, $\mH_{\infty}$ is the infinite homography between two parallax views and $\ve'$ is the epipole in the view of $I_\mathrm{r}$.
+In fact, $\mathrm{H}_{\infty}$ is the infinite homography between two parallax views, and $\mathbf{e}'$ is the epipole in the view of $I_\mathrm{r}$.

-If a pair of feature match is incorrect (a outlier), the mapping error would extremely increase such that we can construct a robust fitting method based on Eq.~(\ref{Hande}) to filter out the outliers in feature matches.
-The mapping error of a feature match $(p_i,q_i)$ is calculated as
+If a pair of feature matches is incorrect (an outlier), the mapping error would increase extremely, such that we can construct a robust fitting method based on Eq.~(\ref{Hande}) to filter out the outliers in feature matches.
+The mapping error of a feature match $(\mathbf{p}_i,\mathbf{q}_i)$ is calculated as

-where $\pi(\vv)=(v_1/v_3,v_2/v_3)^T$ for $\vv\in\mathbb{R}^3$.
-Conversely, if a set of inliers and their corresponding depth values from $\mP$ are given, one can estimate $\mH_{\infty}$ and $\ve'$ based on Eq.~(\ref{Hande}).
+where $\pi(\mathbf{v})=(v_1/v_3,v_2/v_3)^T$ for $\mathbf{v}=(v_1,v_2,v_3)^T\in\mathbb{R}^3$.
+Conversely, if a set of inliers and their corresponding depth values from $\mathrm{P}$ are given, one can estimate $\mathrm{H}_{\infty}$ and $\mathbf{e}'$ based on Eq.~(\ref{Hande}).